-Certifications provide a great added attribute to project managers seeking education to be continual and constantly upgrading.
-There are a myriad of project management certifications available for different levels of project management aspirants.
+Certifications provide a great added attribute to project managers seeking education to be continually and constantly upgrading.
+There is a myriad of project management certifications available for different levels of project management aspirants.
 These certifications are belted out by different project management bodies.
-Some are globally-recognized for their education quality and have a lot of crowd following.
-But, what does a project management certification do for you?
+Some are globally recognized for their education quality and have a lot of crowd following.
+But what does a project management certification do for you?

-These certifications have gained tremendous recognition and value as it encompasses wholesome training and guidance, with a view to efficiently and effectively manage projects.
+These certifications have gained tremendous recognition and value as it encompasses wholesome training and guidance with a view to efficiently and effectively managing projects.
 Also, to add to all the education and credentials earned, these professional bodies for project management make for a great platform to get acquainted with individuals pursuing the same ideologies and knowledge, thus, enhancing networking.

 These bodies are taking project management to the very next step and have a very vocal attribute to the credentials belted out at the end of the training for certification.
 The credential appended to the name of the project manager has proved to be quite efficient when looking for project and job opportunities within the field.

 The success rate also seems to be staggering at this point in time and has had a lasting effect on those pursuing these certifications.
 With renewal schemes for these certifications, professional bodies are urging project managers to keep the learning sequence on and build healthy, competitive environments for companies to grow in.

 Relevant and prevalent bodies for project management include the following institutes:

 - IAPPM (International Association of Project and Program Management)

 - BCS (British Computer Society, The Chartered Institute for IT)